 Was the Medici family Catholic?

 Yes, the Medici were devoted Catholics.
-Their influence helped shape the Catholic Church and its art, with several family members becoming high-ranking church officials and even popes, such as Pope Leo X and Pope Clement VII.
+Their influence helped shape the Catholic Church and its art, with several family members rising to high-ranking church positions, including popes such as Pope Leo X and Pope Clement VII.

 What religion was Catherine de Medici?